Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 From a different angle it is worth noting that there is a close relation between the objects of our study and the phenomenon of the so called Coherent Perfect Absorption (CPA) which attracted considerable attention in recent years, both theoretically and experimentally \cite{CPA,Baran17,antilasing,Chen2020,Hougne20}.
 Namely, the above-discussed match between the uniform absorption strength and the imaginary part of scattering matrix zero $\gamma=\text{Im}z_n$ simultaneously ensures the determinant of the scattering matrix to vanish, see Eq. (\ref{eq5}).
 This is only possible when $\ket{\psi_\text{out}}=0$ despite the fact that $\ket{\psi_\text{in}}\neq 0$, which is a manifestation of CPA, see e.g. \cite{Li2017,Fyodorov2017}.

 \emph{Experiment.} We focus on experiments involving microwave graphs \cite{Hul04,Lawn08,Hul12,Chen2020} for a number of reasons.
 First, they provide for complex scattering scenarios with well-isolated modes amenable to detailed analysis.
 We thus avoid the complications of interacting poles and related interference effects \cite{Pers98}.
 Graphs also allow for convenient parametric control such as variable lumped lossy elements, variable global loss, and breaking of time-reversal invariance.
 We utilize an irregular tetrahedral microwave graph formed by coaxial cables and Tee-junctions, having $M=2$ single-mode ports, and broken time-reversal invariance.
 A voltage-controlled variable attenuator is attached to one internal node of the graph (see Fig. \ref{fig1}(a)), providing for a variable lumped loss ($L=1$, the control variable $\Gamma_{A}$).
+The nodes involving connections of the graph to the network analyzer, and the graph to the lumped loss, are made up of a pair of Tee-junctions.
 The coaxial cables and tee-junctions have a roughly uniform and constant attenuation produced by dielectric loss and conductor loss, which is parameterized by the uniform loss parameter $\gamma$.
-The 2-port graph has total length of 2.44 $m$, Heisenberg time $\tau_H=2\pi/\Delta=$ 148 ns and equal coupling on both ports, characterized by a nominal value of $T_a = 0.68$. \\
+The 2-port graph has a total electrical length of $L_e=3.89$ m, a mean mode spacing of $\Delta=c/2L_e=38.5$ MHz, and a Heisenberg time $\tau_\text{H}=2\pi/\Delta=$ 163 ns.
+The graph has equal coupling on both ports, characterized by a nominal value of $T_a = 0.9450$ at a frequency of 2.6556 GHz. \footnote{The coupling strength $T_a$ is determined by the value of the radiation $S$-matrix ($T_a=1-|S_{\text{rad}}|^2$).
+The radiation $S$ is measured when the graph is replaced by $50\ \Omega$ loads connected to the three output connectors of each node attached to the network analyzer test cables.}